 First, we consider why these two are discussed so heavily and then dig into the benefits and drawbacks.

-Trekking poles are helpful as they aid in easy movement and also help to distribute the weight of your backpack by reducing the load on your lower body.
+Trekking poles are helpful as they aid in easy movement and help to distribute your backpack’s weight by reducing the load on your lower body.

-This is especially useful when you are thru-hiking and traveling over longer distances or for those with issues with their back, hips, or knees.
+This is especially useful when you are thru-hiking and traveling over longer distances or for those with back, hips, or knees issues.

 They also serve as additional support should you trip or fall, which can help prevent injuries.
 They help to control motion when heading downhill and also can be used to test the depth of water or muddy areas.